 The M.U.P. degree comprises a total of 66 credits completed over a two-year period.
 Students must register for at least four terms during which they attend and earn satisfactory grades (i.e., a minimum of B-) in structured courses.
 With a faculty advisor, students create their own program of study and specialise in an area matching their personal background and professional goals.
 Central to the educational experience is group work in a studio setting, in which students collaborate in multidisciplinary teams to solve 'real-life' problems in the Montréal metropolitan region.

 Students devote their first two terms to fulfilling the basic requirements of the program--two studios and other core courses--while also exploring one or more areas of specialisation through complementary and elective courses, which can be taken within the School of Urban Planning, in other academic units at McGill University, or at any of the three other major academic institutions in Montréal.

 A three-month internship must be completed under the supervision of a member of a recognised planning association in a field of specialisation and geographic location chosen by the student; this is normally done between the first and second year of study.
 The program is completed with a final independent Supervised Research Project (worth 15 credits).
 This may take the form of a piece of investigative research, an impact study, a design proposition for an urban project, or a development project or a plan.

-REQUIRED CORE COURSES (48 credits)
+REQUIRED CORE COURSES (27 credits)